1.) Train your staff

 Keeping your forklift on a regular maintenance schedule helps address little issues before they become major problems.
 If your forklift is not running at its best every step of the way, your forklift’s lifespan will deplete.
 Eventually leading the forklift to stop running all together.
 Even if you think your forklift is operating perfectly, it is important to keep maintenance appointments with your local Technician.
 Preventative maintenance is the key to keeping your forklift in pristine condition.

 4.)
 Remember to regularly change the oil

-Just like your car, it’s important to regularly get your forklift’s oil changed.
+Just like your car, it’s important to change your forklift’s oil regularly.
 Old oil can lead to a buildup of sludge or can cause corrosion in the engine, leading to catalytic converter failure.
 Plan to get your oil changed every three months to keep your forklift’s engine in tip-top shape.
 At TLNW, we can replace your engine for you!
 Just give us a call!

 5.)
 Be mindful where you store your equipment

 Did you know the way you store your forklift has a major impact on its lifespan?
 Keeping your equipment stored in a clean and dry area helps prevent rust and oxidization issues with the battery.
 Storing in a dry area also helps prevent moisture from getting into electrical parts, which can cause major problems.